smartclick/NSFW/README.md

 # NSFW

 Our adult content detection technology scans images and filters out any offensive content that can be considered not suitable or safe for work.
-The AI-powered NSFW detector recognizes offensive content in real time and helps keep the websites safe and free from improper content.
+The AI-powered NSFW detector recognizes offensive content in real time and helps keep the applications safe and free from improper content.

 ## Features